Shivamam/abc-cars/README.md

 # ABC Cars
 ## Scenario:
-I have developed a website for a car company 'ABC Cars Pvt Ltd', this company sell used cars to the users fo this website.
-So, basically this
-Used Car Sales portal has numerous functionalities,they are as follows
+I have developed a website for a car company 'ABC Cars Pvt Ltd', this company sell used cars to the users of this website.
+So, basically this Used Car Sales portal has numerous functionalities, they are as follows

-Users will be able to register in the portal using the Registration Page.
-Users of the portal can search for Cars using Make, Model, Registration & Price Range.
-Users will be able to view the Car information after searching them.
-The portal allow users to login, post Car for sale.
+1. Users will be able to register in the portal using the Registration Page.
+2. Users of the portal can search for Cars using Make, Model, Registration & Price Range.
+3. Users will be able to view the Car information after searching them.
+4. The portal allow users to login, post Car for sale.

 ## The overview of the project is as below